Car insurance group checker

 What are car insurance groups?

-All makes and models of cars on the market fall into one of 50 car insurance groups, numbered one through 50.
-Cars are assigned to a car insurance group based on the scores they receive across several categories, including the price, safety features and the power of the engine.
+Every make and model of car falls into one of 50 car insurance groups, numbered one through 50.
+Cars are assigned to a car insurance group based on scores they receive across several categories, including:

 Car insurance providers use the insurance group rating to assess how risky a vehicle is to insure, and how difficult and costly it would be to repair or replace.
-They use this information, along with other details such as your postcode and profession, to help calculate the cost of your car insurance.
+Along with other details, such as your postcode and profession, they use this information to calculate the cost of your car insurance.

 What is the cheapest car insurance group?